 The neon red pretzel against a pale blue doorframe is eye-catching enough outside Lucy Folk.
 Inside, custom made white, gold and silver plates casually conceal the dilapidated, chipped brick walls.
 It’s a unique, smart design for the space, which is home to Folk’s jewellery collection.

-In Habbot’s Elizabeth Street premises, the carefully thought-out, so contemporary shoes are (rightfully) placed on a pedestal (usually literally).
-Try on a few of their luxury leather boots, or gold sneakers for a picture.
+In Habbot’s Royal Arcade premises, the carefully thought-out, so contemporary shoes are rightfully placed on a pedestal (literally).
+Try on a few of their luxury leather boots, or go bold with gold brogues for the perfect picture.